 We all want to be less stressed, more effective, and better prepared both at work and at home.
 Everyone wants to find their best self, turning out great work while learning new skills and developing the envious reputation of doing it all without breaking a sweat.
 The key, however, is not to necessarily work more, but to work more effectively.

 Boosting productivity through technology is one way to hack your professional life, so making sure your smartphone and tablet are pulling their weight is a no-brainer.
-Here, we take a look at the best Android productivity apps currently available, helping you to rock your A-game every day.
+Here, we take a look at the best Android productivity apps currently available to make the most of your personal and professional lives before checking out some small business apps to take your SMB to the next level.

 Top Android Productivity Apps